Accessibility Tools

 There is, obviously, more work to do.
 Please keep this issue in mind when you attend Planning Board or Zoning meetings.
 While every building may not be able to meet the standards noted above especially when considering the restraints of making these homes and apartments affordable as well, the need for accessible and visitable housing is an important one that should be on our agenda.

-For more information on accessibility, visitability and universal design:
+For more information on accessibility, universal design, and visitability see:

 Continue reading